claudv/hos/README.md

 Contents:

-* Source files
-* XCode project
+* Csource/ Source files and XCode project
-* Matlab utilities for pre- and post-processing
+* matlab/ Matlab utilities for pre- and post-processing

 This software uses two external libraries: